pktherock/authentication-backend-app/Readme.md

 12. nodemailer
     -> To send email
 13. winston
-    -> It helps us to log the req or res in a very easy way
+    -> It helps us to log the req or res in a straightforward way
 14. mongoose
     -> to interact with mongodb
 15. connect-mongo